Osamu Shimomura: Biography

-Study
+Studies

-Shimomura worked in the Department of Biology at Princeton for Professor Johnson to study the bioluminescent jellyfish Aequorea victoria, which they collected during many summers at the Friday Harbor Laboratories of the University of Washington.
+Shimomura worked in the department of biology at Princeton for Professor Johnson to study the bioluminescent jellyfish Aequorea victoria, which they collected during many summers at the Friday Harbor Laboratories of the University of Washington.
 In 1962, their work culminated in the discovery of the proteins aequorin and green fluorescent protein (GFP) in A. victoria; for this work, he was awarded a third of the Nobel Prize in Chemistry in 2008.

 Family

 His wife, Akemi, whom Shimomura met at Nagasaki University, is also an organic chemist and was a partner in his research activities.
 Their son, Tsutomu Shimomura, is a computer security expert who was involved in the arrest of Kevin Mitnick.
 Their daughter, Sachi Shimomura, is director of Undergraduate Studies for the English Department at Virginia Commonwealth University and the author of Odd Bodies and Visible Ends in Medieval Literature.

+Death

+Shimomura died on October 19, 2018, of cancer in Nagasaki.